Apple AirPods Pro 4 Launches: Real-Time Translation + Blood Glucose Monitoring, Starting at 2,799 RMB

 Other Upgrades

-- Battery: 8 hours with ANC on, 32 hours total with the case
+- Battery life: 8 hours in active noise cancellation mode, 32 hours total with charging case

-- Water resistance: IPX8 rated, safe to wear while swimming
+- Water resistance: IPX8 waterproof, wearable while swimming

 Competitive Landscape

-Samsung quickly responded that Galaxy Buds Pro 4 will also receive translation features, priced at ¥1,999.
-However, industry insiders note that Apple's H4 chip's on-device AI inference capability still leads the market by at least 18 months.
+Samsung immediately announced Galaxy Buds Pro 4 will also launch translation feature at 1,999 RMB.
+But industry insiders point out Apple's H4 chip on-device AI inference capability still leads the industry by at least 18 months.

 Disclaimer